Exact effective action for the O(N) vector model in the large N limit: IR deformation in the large N limit

 \end{widetext} Here, $\tilde{\bf T}_{\tilde{r}\tilde{r}'}= \int^{\Lambda e^{z^\ast}} \frac{d^D \tilde{Q}}{(2\pi)^D}e^{i\tilde{Q}(\tilde{r}-\tilde{r}')}\left[ \frac{\tilde{Q}^2}{m^2} + 1 \right] $. ${ \bf X}'_{\tilde r \tilde r'} = \delta( \tilde r - \tilde r') {X}'_{\tilde r}$, where ${X}'_{\tilde r } = e^{2z^\ast} \left( {X}_{r} - {x}_0 \right)$.
 Modulo constant term, the effective action is finite in the large $z^\ast$ limit\footnote{ The second to last term in \eq{eq:action_rescaling} is UV divergent in the large $z^\ast$ limit because $\tilde{\bf T}_{\tilde{r}\tilde{r}}$ evaluates the matrix element at a coincident point.
 However, this UV divergence is cancelled by the ${ \bf X}'$-linear term in $\log \left(\tilde{\bf T}+{\bf X}' \right)$, and the fixed point action is UV finite. }.
-The equation for ${ \bf X}'$ becomes\cite{sm}
+The equation for ${ \bf X}'$ becomes

+The $z^\ast$ dependence of its solution in the large $z^\ast$ limit is determined by the sign of $D-4$.

 For $D>4$, the last term in Eq.~(\ref{eq:saddle_point_rescaling}) grows exponentially while other terms remain order one.
 This forces ${X}'_{\tilde{r}}= x_2$ in the large $z^\ast$ limit.
-In this case, the fixed point action reduces to a simpler form,
+In this case, the deformation reduces to a simpler form,

 As $z^\ast$ increases, the quartic interaction of $\tilde{\phi}$ decays exponentially, and the action approaches the Gaussian form in $\tilde \phi$.\footnote{ At finite $z^\ast$, the small but non-zero quartic term generates a mass renormalization.
 This is why the apparent mass term $(\tilde \Sigma -1)$ does not vanish in general at the critical point.
 If one starts with the Gaussian theory at UV, $(\tilde \Sigma -1) = 0$. }